AStcherbinine/omegapy/docs/doc_omega_data.md

     min_lon : float
         Easternmost longitude of the observation (deg).
     max_lon : float
-        Westernmost longitude of the observation (dego.
+        Westernmost longitude of the observation (deg).
     slant : float
         Distance from the spacecraft to the center of the observation along the line of sight (km). quality : int